Blog

 Hiring overseas employees

-From companies experiencing global growth to NGOs with local contracts, there will always be a need for overseas employees in a global world.
+From companies experiencing global growth to NGOs with local contracts, organizations will always need overseas employees in a global world.
 But how do you hire overseas employees?
-What is work visa sponsorship, and how does work visa sponsorship work?
+What is work visa sponsorship, and how does it work?
 How do you pay global employees in compliance with local laws?
 Read on to learn the basics about hiring overseas employees — whether you need to bring them to your country or have them work from their own.

 1. Determine if you need remote or in-country workers

-Today, remote work makes it easier than ever before to hire employees overseas.
-If your business or organization is experiencing global growth but doesn’t require on-site work, hiring remote workers who stay in their home country can be advantageous for several reasons: access to a global talent pool, lower employment costs, and a diverse, international workforce that speaks multiple languages and works from time zones around the globe.
+Today, it’s easier than ever before to hire employees overseas thanks to myriad technologies that make remote work possible.
+If your business or organization is experiencing global growth but doesn’t require on-site work, hiring remote workers who stay in their home country can be advantageous for several reasons: Access to a global talent pool, lower employment costs, and a diverse, international workforce that speaks multiple languages and works from time zones around the globe.

-If your organization requires that workers be on-site in your country to perform their jobs, bringing them over through work visa sponsorship is usually the only avenue.
-Depending on your country’s immigration laws, this process can be long, confusing, and expensive for both talent and their sponsoring companies.
-Most nations also restrict the number of foreign workers coming in, especially from particular countries — this means that there is never 100% assurance of obtaining the work visa necessary for a particular employee.
+On the other hand, if you need to bring talent from overseas to perform work at your site, work visa sponsorship is usually the only way to do this.
+Depending on your country’s immigration laws, this process can be long, confusing, and expensive for your organization and the talent you hire.
+Most nations restrict the number of foreign workers who can enter, especially from particular countries.
+This means there’s no guarantee that you’ll be able to obtain the work visa necessary for a particular employee.

-If you aren’t in need of on-site workers, you have the flexibility to hire employees from countries that meet your unique needs.
+If you don’t need on-site workers, you can hire employees from countries that have the skill sets you need at a cost you can afford.
 This might mean regions where the labor is less expensive, where a large number of skilled workers in your industry live, or where government regulations make operations particularly cost-effective.
-A global recruitment partner like Safeguard Global can provide the knowledge you need to determine what country is best for hiring overseas employees — whether you’re looking to hire for full-time, part-time, or interim work.
+A global recruitment partner like Safeguard Global can help you determine which country’s talent pool is best for your unique needs — whether you’re looking to hire for full-time, part-time, or interim work.

 3. For in-country workers, determine eligibility and type of work visa sponsorship.

-When it comes to work visa sponsorship, many employers are starting with basic knowledge.
-So what is work visa sponsorship, and how does it work?
-Sponsoring a work visa varies from country to country, but in general, workers apply for a permit to work in your country on a temporary or permanent basis, and your company supplies the certification that you will provide the foreign worker with a job along with other details.
+What is work visa sponsorship, and how does it work?
+The process of sponsoring a work visa varies from country to country, with some requiring the employer to initiate the process and other countries assigning this task to the employee.
+A country may also impose certain requirements for an employee who seeks sponsorship or for the role that a sponsored employee is meant to fill.
+The types of documentation required also change from one country to the next.
 For many visas, you also must certify that the worker is highly skilled, has skills that you can’t find in your home country, or other prerequisites.
 Workers often have to meet other requirements such as background checks, residency length requirements, and in-country character references.

 4. For foreign remote employees, determine how you will legally employ them.